Skip to content

 including unreacted initiator molecules, and $r=k_p/k_i$ is the ratio of the

-of chains with $k \ge 1$ monomer units can be evaluated by:
+of chains with $k \ge 1$ monomer units can be evaluated by one of two

-where $\Gamma$ is the regularized upper incomplete gamma function.
-For $r>1$,
+regularized lower incomplete gamma function.
+For $r < 1$:

-This analytical solution has an obvious singularity at $r=1$; in that case,
+This branched analytical solution has an obvious singularity at $r=1$; in

 $$ p(k) = \frac{v^k}{k!}e^{-v} $$